MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/unityevents-and-animationevents.md

     ![Screenshot of the new Script Window with the default nodes displayed.](../../media/enhance-your-environment/unityevents/022-message-in-console.png)

-Your Playmode avatar, with attached camera, doesn't appear in the reception area by default, so you can't initially see the synchronization between the bot pointing and the display of the message.
+Your Playmode avatar, with attached camera, doesn't appear in the reception area by default, so you can't initially see the synchronization between the pointing *ReceptionBot* and the display of the message in the **Console**.
 If you want to view this synchronization, you must navigate to the reception area and get a close-up view of *ReceptionBot*.

 ![Screenshot of the new Script Window with the default nodes displayed.](../../media/enhance-your-environment/unityevents/023-view-bot-pointing.png)

 The reception area is forward and to the left of the original vantage point of the camera.
+You can navigate there while in Play mode.

 ![Screenshot of the new Script Window with the default nodes displayed.](../../media/enhance-your-environment/unityevents/025-reception-area-ground-view.png)